 How negative feedback benefits customer insights

 If you learn to embrace the critique, negative feedback is like your customers handing you insights on a silver platter.
 They’ll often tell you exactly what you need to do to make your product better.
 And while it might be clothed in frustration or angry language at times, negative feedback is incredibly helpful.
+A customer feedback loop can help in systematically addressing negative feedback, ensuring continuous improvement.
 It benefits your customer insights in four key ways:

 How negative reviews help your business grow

-Research shows that “89% of consumers consider reviews to be an essential resource when making a purchase decision.”
-When your customers consider purchasing from you and see negative reviews, it can actually enhance your company’s credibility.
+Research shows that 93% of customers say online reviews makes an impact on their buying decisions.
+But here’s the catch: when your customers consider purchasing from you and see negative reviews, it can actually enhance your company’s credibility.

 Sound counterintuitive?